062 67303 | info@asireland.ie | Clonpet Tipperary

 Purpose and Scope

 The Code of Ethics of the Association of Supervisors in Ireland (ASI) sets out the ethical principles and standards of practice expected of all members.
-It applies across professions and is
+It applies across professions and is designed to promote integrity, accountability, respect, and excellence in supervisory practice.

 This Code operates alongside, and does not replace, the ethical codes, standards, and regulations of each member’s professional discipline.

-Full Members may use the post-nominal MASI (Member of the Association of Supervisors in
+Full Members may use the post-nominal MASI (Member of the Association of Supervisors in Ireland) after their name while they maintain membership with the Association.

 Fundamental Principles